 Advantages Offered By a Vector Logo

-Vector graphics are indisputably the best option in the creation of logos due to the high quality of the end product, but they also offer several advantages such as:
+Vector graphics are indisputably the best option for creating logos due to the high quality of the end product.
+Still, they also offer several advantages such as:

 - Vector images are easy to edit as compared to other image types.
-This is achieved because an image can be split to its basic geometric shapes and you can interact with those elements, making adjustments to each without experiencing any loss of quality.
+This is achieved because an image can be split into basic geometric shapes.
+You can interact with those elements, making adjustments to each without experiencing any loss of quality.

-- Scalability is one of the main advantages of vector images because there is no limit to the level of resolution you need that will result in the loss of quality of the image.
+- Scalability is one of the main advantages of vector images because there is no limit to the level of resolution you need, resulting in the loss of quality of the picture.

 - The file sizes of vector images are small compared to other image types.
 This is a result of mathematical models used when rendering a vector image.
-On contrary, file sizes of raster images have to be big because the program operating on the image has to constantly map and track all pixels so as to render the image correctly.
+On the contrary, file sizes of raster images have to be big because the program operating on the image must constantly map and track all pixels to render the image correctly.

-- Vector designing software allows you a combination of different graphical elements and text, which is a very important option when designing logos.
+- Vector designing software allows you a combination of different graphical elements and text, which is an essential option when designing logos.

 - Another advantage is the ease of exporting options that vector programs offer to designers.
-Once you have designed a logo you can easily export it to any vector format choice as well as any raster imaging format.
+Once you have designed a logo, you can easily export it to any vector format choice and any raster imaging format.

-- This means that the designer can simply design a vector logo and then export it to different formats as may be needed for different use by various departments in the organization.
+- This means that the designer can simply design a vector logo and then export it to different formats as may be needed for further use by various departments in the organization.

 What to Do When You Do Not Have a Vector File For Use

-It is quite common for a business owner to have a logo designed and not receiving it in a vector file format.
+It is typical for a business owner to have a logo designed and not receive it in a vector file format.

-This happens when the individual requests a new logo design and in the end the designer sends him final logo graphic in png or jpg file type.
+This happens when the individual requests a new logo design, and in the end, the designer sends him the final logo graphic in png or jpg file type.

-Most of the time the designer will have the original vector file that was initially created and all you have to do is a request for it.
+Most of the time, the designer will have the original vector file initially created, and all you have to do is request it.

-An inexperienced designer might create a logo in a program that was initially created for raster image editing such as Adobe Photoshop so your logo use might be limited.
+An inexperienced designer might create a logo in a program initially developed for raster image editing, such as Adobe Photoshop, so your logo use might be limited.

 Steps to Follow When you are Designing a Vector Logo From a Raster Image Using Illustrator

-- When you open Adobe Illustrator you will have the option to open a workspace, the place where you will design your work
+- When you open Adobe Illustrator, you will have the option to open a workspace where you will design your work.

-- To add the image that you will use to trace, go to the menu and use the open option which will open an image from file.
+- To add the image that you will use to trace, go to the menu and use the open option to open an image from the file.
 You can also drag and drop it into a workspace.

-- When you click on the image that you have just added to an artboard you will get the tracing option open.
+- When you click on the image you have just added to an artboard, you will open the tracing option.

-- Before you proceed it is important to check all the options available.
-There is a preview option that you should check, which allows you to view all the changes you make on a image
+- Before you proceed, it is essential to check all the options available.
+There is a preview option that you should check, which allows you to view all the changes you make to an image.

-- There is a color complexity option that allow you to choose how the colors will be displayed, you can test out the various options before proceeding.
+- A color complexity option allows you to choose how the colors will be displayed.
+You can test out the various options before proceeding.

 - The path slider option is also important to check because it allows your tracer to know how closely the tracing will follow the pixels of your raster image.

-- The corner slider option indicates how rounded or sharp the corners of the trace will be, you can preset this and also adjust as you go.
+- The corner slider option indicates how rounded or sharp the corners of the trace will be.
+You can preset this and also adjust it as you go.

 - Finally, you can play around with the noise option.
-This option is especially important because it allow the tracer to identify incongruent pixels and smoothen the lines around them.
+This option is significant because it allows the tracer to identify incongruent pixels and smoothen the lines around them.

-- Once you have satisfied the criteras you are now ready to trace.
-You can now click on the trace button and a trace is performed on your original raster image.
+- Once you have satisfied the criteria, you are now ready to trace.
+You can now click on the trace button, and a trace is performed on your original raster image.

-- Once the trace is complete, click on the expand option that will now convert your traced image to vectors.
+- Once the trace is complete, click on the expand option to convert your traced image to vectors.